mattmakai/fullstackpython.com/source/content/pages/05-data/03-nosql.markdown

 * [How to collect Redis metrics](https://www.datadoghq.com/blog/how-to-collect-redis-metrics/)
   shows how to use the Redis CLI client to grab key metrics on latency.

+### Redis Security
+Redis should be customized out of its default configuration to secure it against unauthorized and unauthenticated users.
+These resources provide some advice on Reids security and guarding against data breaches.

 * [Pentesting Redis servers](http://averagesecurityguy.info/2015/09/17/pentesting-redis-servers/)
   shows that security is important not only on your application but also the databases you're using as well.